bhisaac/5eFP/5eFP-SRD.md

 **Spell attack modifier** = 2 + INT

-#### Ritual Casting
+## Ritual Casting

 You can cast a wizard spell as a ritual if that spell has the ritual tag and you know the spell.

-#### Spellbook
+## Spellbook

 You have a spellbook containing your known wizard spells.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.
-Except for cantrips, your wizard spells require you to have your spellbook in your equipment.
-If you ever lose your spellbook, you must create a new one to cast a wizard spell.
+Except for cantrips, your wizard spells require you to have your spellbook in your equipment or in hand.

-#### Arcane Recovery
+## Arcane Recovery

-Studying your spellbook taught you to regain some of your magical energy.
+Studying your spellbook taught you how to replenish some of your magical energy.
 Once per game session, you can regain mana equal to LEVEL when you finish a rest.

-For example, if you’re a 2nd-­level wizard, you can recover up to 2 mana.
+For example, if you’re a 2nd-­level wizard, you gain 2 mana.

-> #### Your Spellbook
+## Your Spellbook

-> The spells that you add to your spellbook reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
+The spells you add to your spellbook reflect the arcane research you conduct on your own and the intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other spells during your adventures.
-You could discover a spell recorded on a scroll in an evil wizard’s chest, for example, or in a dusty tome in an ancient library.
+For example, you could discover a spell recorded on a scroll in an evil wizard’s chest or in a dusty tome in an ancient library.

->
-> ***Copying a Spell into the Book.*** When you find a wizard spell of 1st level or higher, you can add it to your spellbook during a downtime round by spending a number of Coin equal to the spell's level, but only if it is of a spell level that you can prepare.
+***Copying a Spell into the Book.*** When you find a wizard spell of 1st level or higher, you can add it to your spellbook during a downtime round by spending ⛁ for each level of the spell beyond 1st, but only if it is a spell you can learn.
+For example, you can add the 3rd-level spell _stoneskin_ to your spellbook by spending 2⛁.

->
-> Copying that spell into your spellbook involves reproducing the basic form of the spell, then deciphering the unique system of notation used by the wizard who wrote it.
-You must practice the spell until you understand the sounds or gestures required, then transcribe it into your spellbook using your own notation.
+Copying that spell into your spellbook involves reproducing the basic form of the spell and then deciphering the unique system of notation used by the wizard who wrote it.
+You must practice the spell until you understand the sounds or gestures required, then transcribe it into your spellbook using your notation.

->
-> The cost associated with copying spells into your spellbook reflects the material components you use while experimenting with the spell to master it, along with the special inks necessary for recording it.
+The cost associated with copying spells into your spellbook reflects the material components you use while experimenting with the spell to master it, along with the special inks necessary for recording it.
 After completing the necessary downtime, you know the spell.

->
-> ***Replacing the Book.*** You can copy a spell from your own spellbook into another book—for example, if you want to make a backup copy of your spellbook.
-This is just like copying a new spell into your spellbook, but faster and easier, since you understand your own notation and already know how to cast the spell.
-You need spend only 1 hour for each level of the copied spell.
+***Replacing the Book.*** You can copy a spell from your spellbook into another book—for example, if you want to make a backup copy of your spellbook.
+This is just like copying a new spell into your spellbook, but faster and easier since you understand your notation and already know how to cast the spell.
+You can create a copy of your spellbook or update it with any new spells you have discovered during downtime round.

->
-> If you lose your spellbook, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
+If you lose your spellbook, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
 Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
 For this reason, many wizards keep backup spellbooks in a safe place.

->
-> ***The Book’s Appearance.*** Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
+***The Book’s Appearance.*** Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
 It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library, or even a loose collection of notes scrounged together after you lost your previous spellbook in a mishap.

 # Beyond 1st Level